This article was written with help from Tim Collins, leading attorney in the ARM space.

 - Mentors - Finding a mentor can also be a huge help to your agency.
 Linking up with someone who has been through the same situations as you can offer invaluable advice on how to maintain compliance on a budget.
 There are also mentorship courses, like the Bayview Coaching & Mentorship program that offer a structured approach to mentorship.

-- Benchmarking groups – Find a group of similar sized or vertical focused organizations and start a benchmarking group of your own.
-You can also look at outside organizations that may be of help.
+- Benchmarking and working groups - Find a group of similar sized or vertical-focused organizations and start a benchmarking group of your own.
+Or, assemble a working group with your staff to audit internal processes, customer workflows, etc. You can also look at outside organizations that may be of help.

-- Trade shows – Trade shows are an all-in-one experience where you can attend educational classes that often address compliance and other common or timely topics.
+- Trade shows - Trade shows are an all-in-one experience where you can attend educational classes that often address the elements of an effective compliance program and other common or timely topics.
 You can also network with colleagues and meet with experts in the industry that can offer help with your risk management.
-These are also good places to find people for your benchmarking group.
+These are also good places to find people for benchmarking groups.

-- Vendor Partners – Through technology, you can now automate many compliance tasks.
+- Vendor Partners - Through technology, you can now automate many compliance tasks.
 Find software vendors that have experience in the industry and understand your needs.
 They should offer products that both keep you compliant with regulations and simplify your office processes, freeing up small workforces to accomplish more.
-If the vendors you use have robust compliance programs it is one less area to have to focus your limited resources.
+If the vendors you use have robust compliance programs, that’s one less area to have to focus your limited resources.